Rocco Did It Again!

-Rocco Valdes, known professionally as Rocco Did It Again!, is an American record producer, songwriter, music publisher, and music executive from Hialeah, Florida.
+Rocco Valdes (born 2 October 1984), known professionally as Rocco Did It Again!, is an American record producer, songwriter, music publisher, and music executive from Hialeah, Florida.
 Valdes co-founded the record label Chase Records (or Chase Entertainment) in 2004, which has been credited with signing American singers T-Pain and Austin Mahone prior to their mainstream breakthroughs; Valdes remained the former's manager after his departure in favor of a major label, while the latter's record deal—first signed in 2012—led to a joint venture with Republic Records and Cash Money Records the following year.
-By 2018, he served as talent manager for fellow Floridian, rapper 9lokkNine prior to his December 2021 incarceration.
+By 2018, he served as talent manager for fellow Floridian, rapper 9lokkNine.

 Early life

 Rocco was born in Hialeah, Florida, where he attended Hialeah-Miami Lakes Senior High School.
 After High School, Valdes developed an interest in music and decided to attend Full Sail University in Winter Park, Florida.
 Initially, Valdes wanted to be a music engineer, but decided to he was more intrigued by the business side of music, only to find himself back on the technical side of music later in his career.